Registration for the 2026 summer season opens on February 7th at 9:00am!

 For children under four years old, see our free Babes in the Woods and Hike ‘n’ Seek programs.

-Learn more about the 2024 camp season below:
+Learn more about camp below:

 Fells Forest Camp’s flagship program engages children ages 4-12 in self-guided explorations of the forest, helping to develop their curiosity, critical thinking, and sense of connection with nature.
 Dedicated camp staff provide positive and enriching learning opportunities for children through unstructured time-in-nature, opportunistic nature interpretation, and by encouraging self-directed learning and exploration.
+Please see session details below:

 Our flagship camp program activities are guided by the kids’ interests rather than a schedule set in stone.
 Staff use teachable moments to build a deeper understanding of the forest and what the campers are experiencing.
-Check out this blog post for a 2023 summer camp recap!

 For families looking for a more structured experience, Fells Forest Camp offers additional programming in art and science.
 Learn more about them below:

-Art in Nature (ages 6-8, 9-12)
+Art in Nature (ages 6-7, 8-9)

 The Art in Nature program focuses on connecting children to nature through hands-on art projects.
 Kids learn to experience the forest thoughtfully through their observations and work on projects that encourage them to think about the natural world more deeply and from multiple perspectives.